grellyd/grellyddotcom/content/writing/2023-01-02-threeplusone.md

 ## When

 Now!
-The first planning week starts Januaray 3rd, with the first full cycle starting Januarary 6th completing Januaray 27th.
+The first planning week starts January 3rd, with the first full cycle starting January 6th completing January 27th.
 This is directly followed by the next planning and retro week (Jan 30th - Feb 3rd) for the second work period (Feb 6th - Feb 24th).

 | Week | Focus |
 ------